 When to plant: Perennial types are best planted during cooler months in spring or fall.
 This is to encourage deep rooting and compact shape.

 Characteristics: Flowers, in nearly every color except blue and including bi-colored ones, are single or semi-double.
 Or, double with frilly petals depending on species and variety.
 Foliage is strappy and grass-like and can be found in shades of green, blue-green or silver-green.

 How to Choose the Best Dianthus for Your Garden

-With so many to choose from, selecting the right variety of dianthus comes down to what you are trying to achieve in the garden, how much planting space you have, and what colors you like.
+With many to choose from, selecting the right variety of dianthus comes down to many things.
+From what you're trying to achieve in the garden to how much planting space you have.
+As well as what colors you like.

 Here are the questions to ask and answer:

 - How much planting space do I have?

 First begin by evaluating where you need some oomph in your garden and how much space you have to fill.
 Then choose the variety that delivers.

 For front of borders, containers, rock gardens, modern gardens, and smaller spaces: Lower growing varieties including some types of garden pinks and alpine pinks are ideal for adding softness to rock gardens.
 Or, massed as a simple, tidy groundcover in a modern setting.